hackerb9/hyphenate/README.md

 libhyphen.
 I merely changed it to work more nicely from the command line.

-## Hyphenation dictionaries
+## Hyphenation dictionaries and libhyphen

 Install with:

-	apt install hyphen-en-us
+	apt install hyphen-en-us libhyphen0

-Note that if you have libreoffice already installed on your machine, you already have the necessary hyphenation dictionaries installed in `/usr/share/hyphen/`.
+Note that if you have libreoffice installed on your machine, you already have the necessary hyphenation dictionaries and libraries.

 Alternate language dictionaries are available.
+You can see what dictionaries you have by checking `/usr/share/hyphen/`.